Skip to main content

 Belize News Post is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.

 “Panades” – Belizean Empanades – a classic snack filled with smoked fish, beans, or cheese, and topped with spicy fresh cortido.
-Historically Belizean panades were filled with smoked bonefish (known locally as “macabee”).
+Historically Belizean panades were filled with smoked bonefish (known locally as “Macabi“).
 However, due to overfishing with gill nets and the rise in tourist sport fishing, bonefish are now protected.
-That said, this recipe works well with many fish, smoked or not.
+This recipe works well with many types of fish, smoked or not.

 Prep Time 45 mins